 This post is aimed at dentists interested in ranking better in Google, but who are unsure of where to start.
 This Dentist SEO guide will walk you through the steps you need to take to be successful online and to start generating more leads for your business.

-If you’ve got a sharp office assistant, he or she could implement these strategies in their spare time during the work day.
+If you’ve got a sharp office assistant, he or she could implement these dentist SEO strategies in their spare time during the work day.
 All you have to do is follow the steps below!

 Dentist SEO Fundamentals

-Before we get into the step by step example, here are two fundamental items you need to be sure you have completed:
+Before we get into the step by step example, here are two fundamental items you need to be sure you have completed for dentist SEO:

-2 – Claim & Optimize your Google business page.
 Your Google business page is the page that is going to show up in local search results.
 These are the ones with the push pins next to them as seen in the image.
+In a nutshell, it’s your gateway to making a great first impression with dentist SEO.

 If you’re not sure if you have a Google business page, visit this page from Google to get started.
 Make sure your page is completely filled out to 100%.
 Choose your proper category, upload images, write a fantastic description, and by all means, make sure your name, address, and phone number match EXACTLY what is on your website.
 List your office hours and make sure your website is accurately listed on your Google business page.